 There are two recognized subtypes of anorexia:

-Binge eating and purging type: A person with this type of anorexia typically purges after eating.
+- Binge eating and purging type: A person with this type of anorexia typically purges after eating.
 They may sometimes eat large amounts of food.
-Alternatively, the person might engage in excessive exercise to burn off the calories that they have consumed.
+Alternatively, the person might engage in excessive exercise to burn off their consumed calories.

-Restricting type: People with this type of anorexia do not binge eat.
-Instead, they turn to dieting, fasting, or overexercising in an effort to lose weight.
+- Restricting type: People with this type of anorexia do not binge eat.
+Instead, they turn to dieting, fasting, or overexercising to lose weight.

 Signs and symptoms